Understand Alexa Connect Kit

 ACK Console – The ACK Console enables you to configure and manage your ACK-based products and devices.
-With the ACK Console, you can view registered devices and download resources, such as the ACK Device SDK.
-Currently certain features, such as the ability to create virtual products and manage Alexa capabilities for your product, are available in Developer Preview for commercial manufacturers only.
+With the ACK Console, you can view registered devices, create and edit virtual products, and download resources.

 Alexa-enabled device or Alexa app – An ACK-based device relies on the Alexa app or an Alexa-enabled device, such as an Amazon Echo Dot, to enable Alexa voice interaction and device control by the user.

-ACK Managed Services – ACK managed services provide partner and product-specific functionality, such as maintaining the capabilities supported by your product and storing logs and metrics generated by your product for review.
+ACK Managed Services – ACK managed services provide partner and device-specific functionalities, such as Alexa capability management, and logs and metrics for your devices.

 Alexa Services – Alexa services convert user utterances into directives, support WSS, and provide access to other Alexa capabilities and features.
 These are not specific to ACK.

-The following list shows the high-level components of an ACK-based smart device:
+The following list shows the high-level components of a product built with ACK

-ACK-based smart device - A smart device that can connect to Alexa and ACK services via the ACK module.
+Product built with ACK - A product that can connect to Alexa and ACK services via the ACK module.

-- HMCU – The device's HMCU runs the device's HMCU application.
+- HMCU – The HMCU runs the device's HMCU application.